-These are projects requiring a web presence that are not wholly under the management of the University of Sussex, but where the University is a significant partner in the project.
+These are research groups or projects requiring a web presence that are not wholly under the management of the University of Sussex, but where the University is a significant partner in the project.
 You may be hosted by the University at the discretion of IT Services.

-To get a site set up, contact the ITS webmaster – email@example.com – to see if you qualify.
+To get a site set up, contact the DCM team in the first instance – firstname.lastname@example.org – to see if you qualify.

-Once set up, if you wish to transfer an existing directory to a new owner, the head of unit should contact us asking for the directory to be transferred and nominating an editor – in other words, the person who will be responsible for maintaining the web pages in that directory.
+Once set up, if you wish to transfer an existing directory to a new owner, the head of unit should email email@example.com asking for the directory to be transferred and nominating an editor – in other words, the person who will be responsible for maintaining the web pages in that directory.

-All administrative unit sites are managed and built using a website content management system (called the WCM).
-Contact us to request a new site.
+All Progfessional Services websites are managed and built using a website content management system (called the WCM).
+Contact us to request a new site: firstname.lastname@example.org.